camunda/camunda-docs-manual/content/update/minor/78-to-79/index.md

 1. You run your application on Java 6 (Jackson is not compatible with Java 6 anymore).
 2. You use older Jackson version in other parts of your application and have some reasons to stick to this version so far.

+# History cleanup can be parallelized

+As of v.
+7.9.0, history cleanup can be parallelized, which leads to creation of several jobs in the database.
+For this reason:

+* call to `HistoryService#cleanupHistoryAsync` does not guarantee to return correct Job object in return and you should not rely on the returned value any more.
+ The same valid for REST call `POST /history/cleanup`
+* `HistoryService#findHistoryCleanupJob` is deprecated (as well as `GET /history/cleanup/job`), one should use `HistoryService#findHistoryCleanupJobs` instead.

 # Webjar structure changed